alexanderthclark/pols4728/book/chapters/evals_and_prompting.md

 - Domain-specific information
 - Being smarter than the LLM because they still hallucinate

-Something I haven't addressed above is if models do well with zero-shot vs one-shot vs multi-shot prompts.
-We'll find out for ourselves shortly.
+It used to be emphasized that LLM performance improves if the prompt included an example with the desired output, instead of merely giving instruction.
+A prompt with one example corresponds to a one-shot prompting strategy and mutatis mutandis for zero-shot and multi-shot.
+Something I haven't addressed above is if newer chain-of-thought models still improve with multi-shot prompting strategies.
+We'll test this for ourselves shortly.

 # Evaluating LLM Classifications for Supervised Tasks